License | AGPL-3 |

 readEphemerisRaw :: PlanetListFlag -> EpheCalcFlag -> JulianDayTT -> IO (Either String EpheVector) Source #

-Lower-level version of readEphemeris:
+Lower-level version of readEphemeris

-• Expects options as bit flags set in a PlanetListFlag; idem for EpheCalcFlag options.
-This is useful if one really wants to get into the setting bit flags to select planets adventure.
+options.
+This is useful if one really wants to get into the setting bit flags to select planets adventure. - Returns a simple unboxed vector of

-• Returns a simple unboxed vector of Doubles, where the first numberOfFactors elements are the planets, ecliptic and nutation; and the rest are speeds. (the underlying library always returns the full array, but if planets ecliptic, nutation or ommitted, they won't be populated.)
+elements are the planets, ecliptic and nutation; and the rest are speeds. (the underlying library always returns the full array, but if planets ecliptic, nutation or ommitted, they won't be populated.) - The underlying implementation uses a

-Due to the somewhat leaky/tricky nature of the underlying interface, this function is provided merely for experimental usage -- you very likely want readEphemeris!
+function is provided merely for experimental usage -- you very likely want

 readEphemerisRawNoFallback :: JulianDayTT -> IO (Either String EpheVector) Source #